Geo-Targeted Traffic Routing

 Frequently Asked Questions

 How accurate is IP-based geolocation for production routing?
-Typically 95-98% accurate at the country level.
-Accuracy drops significantly at city or region levels.
-Use it for coarse routing.
-Supplement with latency probes or explicit user preferences for precision.
+Typically 95-98% accurate at the country level and far less at city or region level.
+Use it for coarse country-grained routing, then supplement with latency probes or an explicit user preference where precision actually matters.